*Updated on Tuesday, September 5, 2023

-With periareolar breast augmentation surgery, I make an incision at the lower border of the areola, the colored zone that surrounds the nipple.
+With periareolar breast augmentation surgery at our Chicago practice, I make an incision at the lower border of the areola, which is the colored zone that surrounds the nipple.
 The scar tends to hide quite well along the line of demarcation between the lighter colored breast skin and the darker tones of the areola.

 There are three situations where a periareolar incision for breast augmentation surgery may have some disadvantages.
-If the areola is very small it may be difficult to obtain access for the breast implant, especially if the patient has chosen a silicone gel breast implant.
-There are also some patients in whom the areolar border is not well defined, it which case it is harder to hide the scar.
-Patients who place particular importance on the ability to breast feed should be aware that there are some less than ideal studies that suggest that the periareolar incision is more likely to interfere with breast feeding.
+If the areola is very small, it may be difficult to obtain access for the breast implant, especially if the patient has chosen a silicone gel breast implant.
+There are also some patients in whom the areolar border is not well-defined, in which case it is harder to hide the scar.
+Patients who place particular importance on the ability to breastfeed should be aware that there are some less than ideal studies that suggest that the periareolar incision is more likely to interfere with or complicate breastfeeding.

 There are several studies that suggest that the periareolar approach to breast implant surgery may be associated with a higher risk of capsular contracture—a thickening and hardening of the scar tissue that naturally forms around any implanted device, including breast implants.
 This may be related to a greater exposure to the bacteria that naturally live in the ducts of breast tissue.